-Basic system configurations that need to be done following installation include setting the Enterprise Base URL, specifying the organization name and logo, uploading the activation file and setting global parameters related to authentication sessions.
+Basic system configurations that need to be done following installation include setting the Enterprise Base URL, specifying the organization name, and setting global parameters related to authentication sessions.

 These settings are configured in the General Settings tab of the System Settings menu.